tajish/Weather-Companion/README.md

-# Will update the repo soon, state tune.
+# Will update the repo soon, stay tune.